 - Level 2: At Level 2, you are looking at implementing every single control (110 in total) from NIST SP 800-171.
 This is the minimum level required to handle CUI as a defense contractor.

 - Level 3: This certification level is for advanced contracts where systems will deal with complex challenges related to Advanced Persistent Threats (APTs).
 You’re expected to implement the 110 controls from NIST SP 800-171 and an additional 24 controls from NIST SP 800-172.

 As you might notice, higher security levels call for more advanced and proactive security measures.
 The level of certification you’ll need will, in part, be dictated by an RFP from a DoD agency.
 However, you can also proactively achieve any level of CMMC certification for preparation or best cyber hygiene practices.

-Note, however, that if you plan on ever working with an agency handling CUI, CMMC certification Level 3 is the minimum standard.
+However, if you plan on ever working with an agency handling CUI, CMMC certification Level 2 is the minimum standard.

 Prepare for CMMC Auditing with Continuum GRC

 Two of the best ways to approach audits and certification are with expertise and automation.
 With the Continuum GRC platform, we can support all your Governance, Risk Assessment and Compliance needs as they relate to CMMC certification.
 Our automated ITAM platform provides templates and modules for all 5 CMMC certification levels.
 More importantly, our system and team of experts can help you better understand your requirements and obligations under related regulations, including FISMA and NIST guidelines.

 Continuum GRC is proactive cyber security®.
 Call 1-888-896-6207 to discuss your organization’s cybersecurity needs and find out how we can help your organization protect its systems and ensure compliance.